FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

 ### Installation configuration file

 The {{< TransferCFT/axwayvariablesComponentLongName  >}} installation is based on a delivered configuration file called `initialize.properties` that provides as series of default values to simplify installation.
-As described in <a href="new_install_ux" class="MCXref xref">Customize the initialize.properties file</a>, you can make a copy of this file and customize it prior to running the installation procedure.
+As described in [Customize the initialize.properties file](new_install_ux), you can make a copy of this file and customize it prior to running the installation procedure.

 ### Installation modes